Lapwai/Stanford-CS224N/README.md

-# Stanford-CS224N
-Course Notebook
 # Stanford CS224N|Lecture 1-Introduction and Word Vectors
-## What do we hope to teach?
+## Expectation of The Course

+1
-### An understanding of the effective modern methods for deep learning
-### 	Basic first, then key methods used in NLP: Recurrent networks, attention, etc.
+An understanding of the effective modern methods for deep learning Basic first, then key methods used in NLP: Recurrent networks, attention, etc.
+2
-2. A big picture understanding of human languages and the difficulties in understanding and producing them.
+A big picture understanding of human languages and the difficulties in understanding and producing them.
+3
-3. An understanding of and ability to build systems (in PyTorch) for some of the major problems in NLP:
+An understanding of and ability to build systems (in PyTorch) for some of the major problems in NLP:
 a.
 Word meaning, dependency parsing, machine translation, question answering.
+4
-4. High-Level Plan for Problem Sets
+High-Level Plan for Problem Sets
 a.
 Homework 1 hopefully an easy on ramp – an IPython Notebook
 b.
 Homework 2 is pure Python (numpy) but expects you to do (multivariate) calculus so you really understand the basics